shrub4thedub/pack/README.md

 # pack
 your new least favorite package manager

+pack is free software, released under the terms of the gnu general public license, version 3 or (at your option) any later version. this software is provided without any warranty.

+copyright © 2025 shrub industries

 pack is a simple package manager that uses box scripts for installation. it's designed to be straightforward - no complex dependency trees, no version hell, just packages that know how to install themselves.

 ## install